mdingemanse/playful_iconicity/playful_iconicity_paper.md

 ### AoA

-Simon Kirby asked [https://twitter.com/SimonKirby/status/1123602157322887169](on%20Twitter) whether the relation between funniness and iconicity might have something to do with child-directedness.
+Simon Kirby [asked on Twitter](https://twitter.com/SimonKirby/status/1123602157322887169) whether the relation between funniness and iconicity might have something to do with child-directedness.
 This is hard to test directly (and unlikely to apply across the board) but if this were the case presumably it would also be reflected in AoA ratings — e.g., the more funny and iconic words would have relatively lower AoA ratings.
-(We know of course from Perry et al. 2017 that AoA is negatively correlated with iconicity: words rated higher in iconicity have a somewhat lower age of acquisition.)
+(Importantly: we already know from Perry et al. 2017 that AoA is negatively correlated with iconicity: words rated higher in iconicity have a somewhat lower age of acquisition.)

 -   Kuperman, V., Stadthagen-Gonzalez, H., & Brysbaert, M. (2012).
 Age-of-acquisition ratings for 30,000 English words.
 Behavior Research Methods, 44(4), 978-990. doi: 10.3758/s13428-012-0210-4

 We have AoA data for all 1.419 words in set C. It doesn't really explain the iconicity + funniness relation.
+That is, words high in both iconicity and funniness are not strikingly low in AoA.

 Though an important caveat is that this particular small subset may not be the best data to judge this on.

 ``` r
 # using AoA data from Kuperman et al. 2012